-10 Best Desert Wildflower Hikes in Metro Phoenix
+The Best Desert Wildflower Hikes in Metro Phoenix

-As British poet Leigh Hunt once said, “Colors are the smiles of nature.”
-Though we could say that the hues produced in autumn delightfully ease us into the winter months, the painted landscapes that come with spring often bring a boost to our sense of adventure.
+The painted landscapes that come with spring often bring a boost to our sense of adventure and a brief respite from our weary world.
 Lucky for us, Phoenix is surrounded by beautiful landscapes waiting to be explored.
 Here are 10 great Valley hikes where you'll find wildflowers in bloom.

 Telegraph Pass Trail to Kiwanis Trail

-Note: Editor's note: This post has been updated from its original version, which first appeared in February 2016.
-Sara Palmer and Lindsay Roberts contributed to this article.